zymdev/nzvisa/student-visa/statement-of-purpose.md

 Singapore's employers require current, industry-relevant qualifications.
 My 2009 master's degree, while providing valuable foundation, does not meet the technical requirements for mid-to-senior IT positions in today's competitive job market.

+New Zealand's education system offers a distinct practical, industry-focused approach that differs significantly from my previous theoretical Myanmar education.
+The University of Waikato's programme emphasizes hands-on application, real-world problem-solving, and workplace readiness through its 400-hour supervised internship - exactly what I need to transition from IT training business ownership to software engineering employment in Singapore.

 How This Degree Aligns With My Career Goals

 I have chosen the University of Waikato's 180-point Master of Information Technology program because it combines advanced coursework with a structured 400-hour credit-bearing internship supervised by industry mentors and academic staff.
 This unique feature provides the practical, hands-on experience I need to update my professional skills and regain confidence after my career break.
 The program can be completed in 12 months through the February 2026 intake, allowing me to return to Singapore promptly in February 2027 without extended separation from my family or disruption to my children's education.
+A detailed study plan showing how each course supports my Singapore career goals is provided in "Study Plan and Details of Intended Subjects.pdf".

 New Zealand offers high-quality, internationally recognized education with a supportive learning environment that emphasizes practical, applied learning and real-world problem-solving - exactly what I need to transition from volunteer work to paid senior technical positions in Singapore's thriving IT sector.
+Singapore's Master of IT programs do not offer the same credit-bearing 400-hour supervised internship component that is essential for my career re-entry after an extended career break.
 With this qualification, I will gain the knowledge, practical skills, and professional credentials necessary to contribute meaningfully to enterprise-level projects, work alongside my husband in the technology industry, and establish a strong professional reputation.

 FINANCIAL CAPACITY